KonnexionsGmbH/db_seeder/README.md

 #### 4.2.1 Supported Parameters

-The flow control parameters for **`db_seeder`** are stored in the properties file `src/main/resources/db_seeder.properties` and can all be overridden by the environment variables defined in the script.
+The flow control parameters for **`db_seeder`** are stored in the properties file `src/main/resources/db_seeder.properties` and can all be overridden by the environment variables defined in the scripts.
 The following control parameters are currently supported:

 ```